adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 #### Testing

-Finally, it was time to test.
-Not only the updates to the [calibration sketch](https://github.com/adityakamath/akros2_firmware/tree/akros2_galactic/akros2_calibration), but also to the [main firmware](https://github.com/adityakamath/akros2_firmware).
-But first, the calibration.
+Finally, it was time to test, both the [calibration sketch](https://github.com/adityakamath/akros2_firmware/tree/akros2_galactic/akros2_calibration), and the [main firmware](https://github.com/adityakamath/akros2_firmware).
+First, the calibration.
 I completely ignored the ```spin``` sequence since I do not need it.
 I am using [Cytron MDD3A](https://www.cytron.io/p-3amp-4v-16v-dc-motor-driver-2-channels) motor drivers that have handy buttons to test the motor directions.
-As I have already done the wiring, this has been defined.
+As I have already done the wiring, this has been defined and tested.
 I also used the encoder CPRs calculated for AKROS since the motors and encoders are the same.

 I also have a voltage meter with a display, so I was able to measure the operating voltage at 9V.
 After updating them in the calibration configuration file, I simply ran the ```sample``` command twice - first to get the max RPM values, which was then updated to the configuration.
 The sequence was executed again, this time to verify maximum velocities of the robot.

-TODO: Insert calibration sample sequence video [![AKROS2 (linorobot2) Calibration sequence](https://adityakamath.github.io/assets/img/akros2_calib_sample_sequence_ss.jpg)](https://www.youtube.com/watch?v=no7D9zE8Kwk "AKROS2 (linorobot2) Calibration sequence")
+[![AKROS2 (linorobot2) Calibration sequence](https://adityakamath.github.io/assets/img/akros2_calib_sample_sequence_ss.jpg)](https://www.youtube.com/watch?v=no7D9zE8Kwk "AKROS2 (linorobot2) Calibration sequence")

 Next, it was time to test the firmware.
-First, I updated the [firmware configuration](https://github.com/adityakamath/akros2_firmware/blob/akros2_galactic/akros2_base_config.h) using the [calibration config](https://github.com/adityakamath/akros2_firmware/blob/akros2_galactic/akros2_calibration/akros2_calib_config.h) file (I need to have two as explained in the [last post](https://adityakamath.github.io/2022-07-17-akros2-firmware-part-1/).
+First, I updated the [firmware configuration](https://github.com/adityakamath/akros2_firmware/blob/akros2_galactic/akros2_base_config.h) using the [calibration config](https://github.com/adityakamath/akros2_firmware/blob/akros2_galactic/akros2_calibration/akros2_calib_config.h) file (I need to have two as explained in the [last post](https://adityakamath.github.io/2022-07-17-akros2-firmware-part-1/)).
 To simplify things, I also merged the calibration sketch and the firmware in to the [same branch](https://github.com/adityakamath/akros2_firmware/tree/akros2_galactic).
 I had thought it would be easier to have the calibration sketch and the firmware in separate branches, but I was wrong.
 Having them in the same branch involves a lot of copied code, but it is much easier this way, and it works.

 I also made a few changes to the [firmware](https://github.com/adityakamath/akros2_firmware/blob/akros2_galactic/akros2_firmware.ino): first, I removed the namespace for simplicity, so the topics are now named ```/topic``` instead of ```akros2_base/topic```.